 - Advanced Resume and Cover Letter Development reflecting major competencies and market demand skills and experience

 - Interview Preparation based on major related industries and positions

 - Salary and Offer Negotiation

 - Advanced Career Action Planning for Junior and Senior Year

-Registration for all CDI courses is in accordance with the academic registration periods, policies and procedures.
+Registration for all CDI courses takes place on Workday and in accordance with the academic registration periods, policies and procedures.